Your Full Marathon Training Plan - 16 & 20 Weeks

 Also, when the weather is bad, you might be tempted to do all of your training on a treadmill, but it’s worth factoring in plenty of outdoor runs so you can acclimatise to the different types of conditions you might face on the day.
 Running inside can be very different to running against the wind, through rain, or in hot sunshine, so ideally you’ll want to have a good idea of what to expect should you face any extreme weather on the day.

 Likewise, think about the route your planned marathon will be taking.
 If, for example, there are hills or different types of terrain on your marathon route - then try to factor these into your training plan, so your body can get used to tackling different gradients and ground types.

 For those looking to improve speed and beat a previous marathon time, you’ll want to integrate tempo runs (also known as threshold runs).
 These are runs where you boost your speed or energy output, pushing yourself harder to improve your body’s capabilities.
 One way to do this is to set your running tempo to around 80-90% of your maximum heart rate - which is where your lactate threshold usually falls.
 This will be much faster than the pace you run the actual marathon, but is a great way to enhance your fitness levels.
 It works by helping to boost your lactate threshold and helps your body to become more efficient at clearing the by-products of lactate production which cause fatigue.

-PureGym Personal Trainer and Triclub Run Coach, Ian Scarrott, has created a comprehensive 20 week training plan to get you marathon ready for beginner, intermediate, and advanced runners.
+PureGym Personal Trainer and Triclub Run Coach, Ian Scarrott, has created a comprehensive training plan to get you marathon ready for beginner, intermediate, and advanced runners.
 The plans combine: